Follow us

 Shut down in the mid-60’s, the Fish Hatchery re-opened Memorial Day of 1983.
 By Labor Day, over 40,000 visitors had passed through the gates.
-The Grayling Recreation Authority, which serves as the Crawford County Parks and Recreation Department, manages the Fish Hatchery.
+Grayling Hatchery, Inc. operates the hatchery.
 Before it closed, the hatchery was run by the Michigan Department of Natural Resources.

 The fish hatchery had its beginnings in 1914 when Rasmus Hanson obtained the property on the East Branch of the Au Sable River through timber rights.
 In 1916 he formed a group of outdoorsmen called the Graying Fish Hatchery Club.
 Rasmus served as President, and his wife Margrethe [for whom Lake Margrethe is named] was the secretary/treasurer.
 They sold $5,000 worth of stock certificates for operating funds.